 While legal definitions of stalking vary from one jurisdiction to another, a good working definition of stalking is a course of conduct directed at a specific person that would cause a reasonable person to feel fear.
-Stalking is serious, often violent, and can escalate over time.
+Stalking is serious and can escalate over time.

 What are some red flags for stalking?

 - Follow you and show up wherever you are

 - Send unwanted gifts, letters, cards, e-mails or texts